 Antigua Guatemala contains living traces of Spanish culture with its principal monuments, built in the Baroque style of the 18th century, preserved today as ruins.
 The city was a center for the exportation of religious images and statues to the American continent and to Spain during the 17th and 18th centuries.

-Antigua Guatemala, commonly referred to as just "Antigua" or "La Antigua," is a city in the central highlands of Guatemala.
+Antigua Guatemala, commonly referred to simply as "Antigua" or "La Antigua," is a city in the Central Highlands region of southern Guatemala.
 The city contains living traces of Spanish culture with its principal monuments, built in the Baroque style of the 18th century, preserved today as ruins.

 Antigua Guatemala was a center for the exportation of religious images and statues to the rest of the American continent and to Spain during the 17th and 18th centuries.

 Built 5,000 ft (1,500 m) above sea level in an earthquake-prone region, Antigua Guatemala, the capital of the Captaincy-General of Guatemala, was founded in 1524 as Santiago de Guatemala.

 It was subsequently destroyed by fire caused by an uprising of the indigenous population, re-established in 1527 and entirely buried as a result of earthquakes and an avalanche in 1541.

 The third location, in the Valley of Panchoy or Pacán, was inaugurated in March 1543 and served for 230 years.
 It survived natural disasters of floods, volcanic eruptions and other serious tremors until 1773 when the Santa Marta earthquake destroyed much of the town.

 At this point, authorities ordered the relocation of the capital to a safer location region, which became Guatemala City, the county’s modern capital.
 Some residents stayed behind in the original town, however, which became referred to as "La Antigua Guatemala."